Tajikistan: Air

 In 2009 Tajikistan had 26 airports, 18 of which had paved runways, of which two had runways longer than 3,000 meters.
-The country's main airport is Dushanbe International Airport, which as of April 2015 had regularly scheduled flights to major cities in Russia, Central Asia, as well as Delhi, Dubai, Frankfurt, Istanbul, Kabul, Tehran, and Ürümqi, amongst others.
-There are also international flights, mainly to Russia, from Khujand Airport in the northern part of the country as well as limited international services from Kulob Airport, and Bokhtar International Airport.
-Khorog Airport is a domestic airport and also the only airport in the sparsely populated eastern half of the country.

-Tajikistan has one major airline (Somon Air) and is also serviced by over a dozen foreign airlines.

 Roads

 The total length of roads in the country is 27,800 kilometres.
 Automobiles account for more than 90% of the total volume of passenger transportation and more than 80% of domestic freight transportation.
-Opel passenger cars are most popular.

 In 2004 the Tajik–Afghan Friendship Bridge between Afghanistan and Tajikistan was built, improving the country's access to South Asia.
 The bridge was built by the United States.